Shhoya/hacker/about.md

 {% highlight Shhoya%}
 Puppy name is Cong🐶
-My Angel is Yellow rose💕
+My Angel is Yellow rose💕 and....
+Angry Bird🐦!!
 {% endhighlight %}